 So as the coffee sock allows the grounds to immerse in water—drawing out bolder, sweeter flavours—the sock also filters out any bitter compounds and oils that impart unpleasant flavours to the final cup.

 Check out this video to see why James Hoffmann says the coffee sock is the best of both worlds.

 How to Brew Coffee Using a Coffee Sock (+ the Right Grind Size and Ratio)

-To brew your first cup, measure your fresh-ground coffee into the sock, and pour the water through the sock and into the brew vessel below.
+To brew your first cup, measure your fresh-ground coffee into the coffee sock, and pour the water through the sock and into the brew vessel below.

-Be careful not to submerge the sock itself.
+Be careful not to submerge the coffee sock itself.
 If you find the water is reaching the top of the sock, wait until the water level has gone down to pour in the rest.
 Generally, it doesn’t matter whether the coffee bed is higher or lower as long as the water doesn’t come over the top of the sock.

 What Does Coffee Sock Coffee Taste Like?

-Coffee brewed in the coffee sock can range in flavor from delicate to very bold—depending on the brewing parameters.
+Coffee brewed in the coffee sock can range in flavour from delicate to very bold—depending on the brewing parameters.
 Home Grounds suggests trying out different beans, roast levels, grind sizes, brew times, and water temperatures to see what you like best.